Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Implementation Details

 \section{Implementation Details}

 This section provides implementation details for our experimental setup.
-We cover four aspects: \begin{enumerate}[leftmargin=1.5em,itemsep=0pt] \item \textbf{Semi-synthetic data generation:} construction of counterfactual outcomes under interference and spatial confounding using the \texttt{SpaCE} benchmark framework, with hidden confounders simulated by masking key covariates. \item \textbf{Predictive model:} how the outcome model $f$ is estimated with ensembles of machine-learning models, including convolutional networks for spatial structure. \item \textbf{Software and hyperparameters:} the AutoML framework used for training and tuning, along with default settings. \item \textbf{Benchmarks:} implementation details for baseline methods. \end{enumerate}
+We cover four aspects: \begin{enumerate}[leftmargin=1.5em,itemsep=0pt] \item \textbf{Semi-synthetic data generation:} construction of counterfactual outcomes under interference and spatial confounding using the \texttt{SpaCE} benchmark framework, with hidden confounders simulated by masking key covariates. \item \textbf{Predictive model:} how the outcome model $f$ is estimated with ensembles of machine-learning models, including convolutional networks for spatial structure. \item \textbf{Software and hyperparameters:} the AutoML framework used for training and tuning, along with default settings. \item \textbf{Benchmarks:} implementation details for baseline methods. \end{enumerate} \textbf{Semi-synthetic outcomes.} Recall from \Cref{sec:experiments} that we construct counterfactual outcomes via